 This course is a continuation of FSE 213.
-Color theory is emphasized using special cosmetics and lighting.
-Students will be able to demonstrate proper restorative art techniques.
+Color theory is emphasized using mortuary or ordinary cosmetics and special lighting.
+Students will be able to demonstrate proper techniques of restorative art in an on-campus laboratory setting.
 (Su)

 FSE 223 Funeral Service Social Science